media6666/FFmpeg/README.md

 **Android FFmpeg Library — Video/Audio Converter, Cutter, Merger, Mixer**

-FFmpeg is a lightweight Android library that bundles FFmpeg binaries and allows you to run any FFmpeg command directly from your Android app.
+FFmpeg is a lightweight Android library and allows you to run any FFmpeg command directly from your Android app.

 ## Features
 - Video to MP3